davidgyoung/beacon-parsers/README.md

 ## Setup

-1. Copy the beaconparsers.aar file into your project's libs folder

-2. Make sure your libs folder is defined as a flatDir responsitory in your top-level build.gradle file:
+1. Make sure the MavenCentral repository is in your top-level build.gradle file:

 ```
 allprojects {